Where to Skate: Manhattan North

 The avenues of the Upper West Side are usually in generally good condition, with Broadway tending to be the most variable.
 Central Park West has a bike/skate lane running northward the entire length of Central Park, while Columbus Ave. has a bikelane running south from 110th St. to 77th.
-A bikelane along Amsterdam is ex[pected to be installed in 2016.
+A bikelane along Amsterdam from 73rd to 107th was installed in 2016.

 In general, CPW is probably best for northbound travel, especially since the bike lane was marked in late 2001.
 Amsterdam is also good for uptown travel, esp. about 79th St., but watch out for the cabbies timing the traffic lights.
-Columbus is probably best for going south, but north of there it is hillier and as of early 2017 the pavement not so great.
+Below 86th St., Columbus is good for going south, but north of there it is hillier and as of early 2017 the pavement not so great.
 If you're on Broadway, beware the dangerous "bow tie" intersections at 65th and 71st Sts..

 When travelling up and down the Upper East Side, we have found that the bikelanes on First and Second Aves. provide the best skating.
 Be careful using Fifth Ave., as long segments of it are curb-to-curb traffic.

 Carl Schurz Park